Can’t Afford A New Fridge? Here’s Some Advice To Help

 What would you do if your fridge suddenly stopped working?
 Replacing your fridge is a significant financial hurdle.

 Sometimes you just can’t afford a new fridge.
 With delivery and taxes, a new fridge will cost you somewhere between $500 and several thousand dollars.
-Here’s what you can do while you save up for a new fridge.

 Don’t let the lack of a brand-new fridge hold you down.
 Check out these tips for making the most of your old fridge—or even living without one!

 Whether your fridge is toast or you just wish you had the cash to upgrade, we’ve got some solutions for your refrigerator woes.
+These are:

 #1 Give Your Old Fridge a Deep Clean